NBA Rumors: Kobe Bryant Could Unretire And Play 15-20 Minutes Per Game With Lakers, Says Shaquille O’Neal

 When LeBron James joined the Los Angeles Lakers in the recent free agency, rumors and speculations started to circulate that NBA legend Kobe Bryant might consider coming out of retirement and help the Purple and Gold win another NBA championship title.
 Bryant decided to end his NBA career after suffering multiple injuries, but his last NBA game against the Utah Jazz proved that he still has something left in his tank.

 Aside from an NBA comeback, there are also speculations that Kobe Bryant is interested in playing in the BIG3 league next year.
 Kobe Bryant and his family have already denied the rumors that the Lakers legend will consider playing professional basketball again.
-However, his former teammate, Shaquille O’Neal said in a recent episode of The Big Podcast with Shaq (h/t USA Today’s For The Win) that a Kobe NBA comeback is possible.
+However, his former teammate, Shaquille O’Neal, said in a recent episode of The Big Podcast with Shaq (h/t USA Today’s For The Win) that a Kobe NBA comeback is possible.

 “He will never go to the BIG3 before he does the NBA.
 I’m just saying … Listen, everybody knows who Kobe is.
 You mean to tell me Kobe can’t give somebody a nice 15-20 minutes a game?
 That’s all … If he came back at 40, the announcement would be the biggest sports announcement in history … He don’t even have to play great.
 Just come play 15-20 minutes a game as a Laker.
 And if they happen to do well, it would probably be one of the greatest stories in NBA history.
 Kobe likes stuff like that, that’s all I’m saying.”